bictorv/chaosnet-bridge/README.md

 # The Chaosnet Bridge

 This program is a bridge between Chaosnet implementations.
-It supports
+It supports different link layer implementations:
 - Chaos-over-Ethernet (protocol nr 0x0804, cf https://www.iana.org/assignments/ieee-802-numbers/ieee-802-numbers.xhtml)
 - Chaos-over-UDP (encapsulation used by the klh10/its pdp10 emulator, see https://its.victor.se/wiki/ch11)
 - Chaos-over-Unix-sockets (used by the usim CADR emulator, see http://www.unlambda.com/cadr/)
 - Chaos-over-TLS (see below)
 - Chaos-over-IP (using IP protocol 16, cf https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)

+It also implements the transport layer of Chaosnet (using any of the above link layers), see [NCP](NCP.md).

 ## See also
-- [CONTACTS](CONTACTS.md) for info about which Chaosnet application protocols are supported.
+- [CONTACTS](CONTACTS.md) for info about which Chaosnet application protocols are supported - see also NCP (below) for how to add your own.
 - [CONFIGURATION](CONFIGURATION.md) for how to configure the bridge program.
 - [EXAMPLES](EXAMPLES.md) for some example configurations.
 - [TLS](TLS.md) for how to get a certificate for Chaosnet-over-TLS.